Mid0aria/owofarmbot/README.md

 ## ⚙・dotenv example

-If you use replit or android(termux), you must enter your tokens in the .env file for the security of your tokens!
+If you use replit, you must enter your tokens in the .env file for the security of your tokens!

 ```
 MAIN_TOKEN=mysupermaintokenblabla